breejs/.github/.github/ISSUE_TEMPLATE/---bug-report.md

 ## Checklist

-- [ ] I have searched through GitHub issues for similar issues
+- [ ] I have searched through GitHub issues for similar issues.
-- [ ] I have completely read through the README and documentation
+- [ ] I have completely read through the README and documentation.
 - [ ] I have tested my code with the latest version of Node.js and this package and confirmed it is still not working.